 You can see the full United award chart here, and here’s a post on maximizing your United miles even more.

 Ways to Get More United Miles

-There’s the United MileagePlus® Explorer Card that can definitely get you places, but it’s always nice to have more miles.
+There’s the United MileagePlus® Explorer Card (EXPIRED) that can definitely get you places, but it’s always nice to have more miles.
 One way we maximize our rewards is by applying for the same cards.
 Just a perk of being married.
 By applying for the same cards, we are essentially doubling our household miles.

 Conclusion on Redeeming United Award Miles

 Although United miles have lost the sexiness of premium cabin partner flights, there are still a lot of ways to utilize 55,000 United miles for insane travel experiences!

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.